quickwit-oss/quickwit/README.md

 </h4>
 <br/>

+<b> Quickwit 0.4 is now released. </b>

-Quickwit is a cloud-native search engine for log management & analytics.
+Quickwit is a cloud-native search engine for log management & analytics written in Rust.
 It is designed to be very cost-effective, easy to operate, and scale to petabytes.

 <br/>